 If you fail to contact or pay the IRS within 30 days, the IRS will then send you a notice giving you a right to a hearing before the IRS Office of Appeals (if such a notice hasn’t already been received).
 This is one of the most important IRS notices you’ll ever receive.
 If you do not timely file an appeal, the IRS will then proceed to seize your property or the rights to your property.
 Property that can be levied or seized includes:

 - Personal assets (including your car and home)

 - State tax refund

 It’s important to speak with a knowledgeable tax attorney before responding to the IRS.
 An attorney can correspond with the IRS and help you develop a strategy to avoid aggravating the situation.
 The first step in responding to Notice CP504B is to contact the IRS and appease collections to prevent levies.

-The next step in the process will be obtaining the IRS account transcripts and file to compare them to your business records.
-If you agree that the business owes what the IRS says it does, your attorney can help you devise a plan to reduce or mitigate the tax.
+The next step in the process will be obtaining the IRS account transcripts.
+If you agree that you owe what the IRS says you do, your attorney can help you devise a plan to reduce or mitigate the tax.
 Often, the amount owed is disputed.
 Depending on the situation, you may be able to file amended returns to reduce the amount owed along with a penalty abatement request.

 Speak with A New Jersey IRS Tax Attorney

-If you’ve received Notice CP504B and have questions or would like legal advice, contact Paladini Law by calling (866) 908-8157 or filling out an online form for a free initial 20 minute conversation.
-Attorney Brad Paladini has helped taxpayers across New Jersey avoid penalties and save thousands.
+If you’ve received Notice CP504B and have questions or would like legal advice, contact Paladini Law by calling (201) 381-4472 or schedule your free consultation now.
+Attorney Brad Paladini has helped taxpayers across New Jersey and the country avoid penalties and save thousands.
 Attorney Paladini can review your case, help you determine if hiring an attorney makes sense, and plot a course of action to resolve your tax issue.